MohsenAlyafei/arqamAR/readme.md

 <h2 id="sepThousands">⚙6.17 Thousands Separator</h2>

-When options are used for displaying numbers in digits inside brackets, ***arqam*** uses the system locale setting for displaying the **Thousand Separator** by default.
+When options are used for displaying numbers in digits inside brackets, ***arqamAR*** uses the system locale setting for displaying the **Thousand Separator** by default.

 You can use this option to change the charatrer for the **Thousands Separator** irrespective of the system locale.